 The last season of Mad Men starts in just a little over a week.
 I’ve watched every single episode, which I guess qualifies me as a true fan.
 My son started me down this road, so I can either thank or chastise him for my addiction to the rollercoaster that is Mad Men.

 In the beginning, I watched simply for the storylines and the characters.
 As the seasons progressed, I began noticing the clothing styles, the attention to period detail, and the political references.
 Now, with the series drawing to a close, I find myself obsessed with The Unofficial Mad Men Cookbook.

 The book ties recipes into the series.
 The authors explain when each dish or drink appears and its context, both in the show and the period.
 I’m giving away a copy of the cook so you can join in Mad Men-era fun – details and the entry form follow the recipe.

 For a bloggers’ Mad Men finale party, I decided to make Date Nut Bread.
-Technically, the recipe (as described in the book) is linked to the Drapers; Betty makes it for Sally’s sixth birthday party in Season 1 and Don’s paramour, Sally’s teacher Suzanne Farrell, makes it for Don in Season 3.
+Technically, as described in the book the Drapers are linked to the recipe; Betty makes it for Sally’s sixth birthday party in Season 1 and Don’s paramour, Sally’s teacher Suzanne Farrell, makes it for Don in Season 3.